syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-PowerPoint-presentation.md

 {% endhighlight %}

-## Working with PowerPoint presentation properties
+## Work with PowerPoint presentation properties

 Document properties, also known as metadata, are details about a file that describe or identify it.
 Document properties are classified into two categories.